Campuses and locations

-The Bachelor of Physiotherapy degree at UON trains world-class physiotherapists.
+The Bachelor of Physiotherapy degree at the University of Newcastle trains world-class physiotherapists.
 Our graduates work worldwide, helping individuals of all ages overcome movement disorders caused by injuries, disease and disability.
 In this rewarding career, you can help restore mobility and quality of life for countless patients.

 Once you graduate, you can choose to specialise in an area that interests you.
 You'll learn to work in a hospital to develop exercise programs for older clients with movement disorders.
 You'll study courses which will prepare you for work on a sports field, supporting athletes’ mobility and treating injuries.
 Or you could choose to specialise your degree in child development, helping children and adolescents reach important development milestones through individualised programs.

-Your physiotherapy studies at UON will teach you theoretical knowledge in biomedical and behavioural sciences.
+Your physiotherapy studies will teach you theoretical knowledge in biomedical and behavioural sciences.
 You will also have plenty of opportunities to hone your skills through hands-on professional placements.
 As part of your physiotherapy coursework you will:

-All UON physiotherapy students graduate with an Honours degree, giving you a distinct advantage when seeking employment.
-As part of the honours component you can choose from two study pathways.
+All University of Newcastle physiotherapy students graduate with an Honours degree, giving you a distinct advantage when seeking employment.
+As part of the Honours component you can choose from two study pathways.